 Combination Brows Aftercare

-After getting combination brows, it’s important to follow proper aftercare instructions to ensure the best possible results.
+After getting combination brows, it’s important to follow proper aftercare routine instructions to ensure the best results.
 Here are some tips for combination brows aftercare:

-- After the procedure, your technician will provide an ointment to apply to your brows.
-Follow their instructions carefully, and apply the cream with a clean cotton swab.
-Please avoid using your fingers, as they can introduce bacteria to the area.
+- After the procedure, your technician will provide an aftercare ointment to apply to your brows.
+Follow their instructions carefully, and apply a thin layer of the cream with a clean cotton swab.
+Please avoid using your fingers, as they can introduce bacteria to the brow area.

 - It’s important not to pick or scratch at your brows, as this can cause the pigment to come off and lead to infection.
 If your brows feel itchy, gently pat them with a clean, damp cloth.